qrazil/cheatsheet/README.md

 zO: Open all folds under the cursor recursively (opens nested folds too).
 zj: Move cursor to the next fold.
 zk: Move cursor to the previous fold.

+SUBSTITUTION
+:s/foo/bar/: replace foo with bar on CURRENT LINE FIRST OCCURENCE
+:s/foo/bar/g: replace ALL foo with bar on CURRENT LINE :%s/foo/bar/g: replace ALL foo with bar in FILE :%s/foo/bar/gic: replace ALL foo with bar in FILE while asking for CONFIRMATION

 ```